siddhantgoel/streaming-form-data/README.md

 3. That's basically it.
 You should now be able to run the test suite:
    `make test`.

-Please note that `tests/test_parser_stress.py` stress tests the parser with large inputs, which can take a while.
-As an alternative, pass the filename as an argument to `py.test` to run tests selectively.

 [pip-tools]: https://pypi.org/project/pip-tools/
 [Read the Docs]: https://streaming-form-data.readthedocs.io/